aws/eks-anywhere/docs/content/en/docs/clustermgmt/networking/cluster-replace-cilium.md

 {{% alert title="Note" color="primary" %}}
 When replacing EKS Anywhere Cilium with a custom CNI, it is your responsibility to manage the custom CNI, including version upgrades and support.
-Operators can also leverage the CNI chaining feature from Cilium where both Cilium and another CNI work in chain mode (https://docs.cilium.io/en/v1.13/installation/cni-chaining/)
+Operators can also leverage the [CNI chaining]((https://docs.cilium.io/en/v1.13/installation/cni-chaining/) feature from Cilium where both Cilium and another CNI work in chain mode.
 {{% /alert %}}

 ## Prerequisites